International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_3_Information_Layer/3_3_InformationLayer.md

 used and instantiated by knowledge engineers, ontology experts, or information architects.
-It defines a fairly minimal, domain-agnostic core model and relies on third-party standard and custom vocabularies in order to express domain-specific facts.
-According to the common practice, existing domain vocabularies and standards are reused where possible, fostering acceptance and interoperability.
+It defines a fairly minimal, domain-agnostic core model and relies on third-party standard and custom Vocabularies in order to express domain-specific facts.
+According to the common practice, existing domain Vocabularies and standards are reused where possible, fostering acceptance and interoperability.

 #### Programmatic Representation ####